Dzoiver/FF8CSR/README.md

 ## FAQ
 Which version of FF8 do I need?
-- Mod only works for Steam 2013 version.<br />
+- Mod only works for Steam 2013 version.__
 What is exactly removed?
 - All FMV's that you encounter during a run (with some exceptions)
 - All sections where no player input is needed or long text mashing sections.<br />